 Hanukkah, Hanukkah, come light the menorah…or in this case, make one!
-We started celebrating by making our own paper menorah out of—wait for it—toilet paper rolls.
+We went ahead and started the celebration, with a craft that uses toilet paper rolls.
+Total win.

 Here’s what you need: